Channel-Port aux Basques: History

-Channel was settled by fisher-folk from the Channel Islands in the early 1700s.
-Port aux Basques refers to the harbour that was a favoured sheltering and watering place for Basque whalers who hailed from the Basque region of the Pyrenees of France and Spain during the early 16th century.
+Channel was settled by fishermen from the Channel Islands in the early 1700s.
+Port aux Basques refers to the harbour that was a favoured sheltering and watering place for Basque whalers who hailed from the Basque region of Spain during the early 16th century.
 After leaving the harbour the whalers either proceeded to the main whaling grounds off southern Labrador, or headed home to the Basque country.
 They almost certainly took on fresh water from Dead Man's Brook, which flows into Port aux Basques harbour, during their stopovers.

 Port aux Basques is first seen on a 1687 Johannes van Keulen map of the area.
 Permanent settlement came from French fishermen who overwintered on this, the French Shore, using rights given under the 1713 Treaty of Utrecht which saw France cede its claims in Newfoundland to Great Britain in exchange for right of use of coastal lands for the fishery.
 With the fishery being the economic mainstay for both French and British settlers in the area, Channel-Port aux Basques appeared destined to remain a collection of small fishing villages.

-The town of Channel-Port aux Basques was incorporated in 1945.
-In 1964 the community of Mouse Island was annexed.